jlabeit/example-task-2/README.md

 npm install
 npm run start
 ```
-Then open the file `client/dist/index.hmtl` in the browser.
+Then open the file `client/dist/index.hmtl` in your browser.
 Make sure that
 the server is still running!
 Now you sould see a visual representation of the
 tracking data on a map.